The following guidelines are designed to help you prepare a successful Virtual WSTS 2020 presentation.

 - A picture and brief biography of the presenter will be included in the website, please provide a recent photograph and suitable bio text as soon as possible.

-- We will introduce you by name and affiliation, referring attendees to online bio.
-Pronunciation of difficult names is requested.
+- You will be introduced by name and affiliation, and attendees will be referred to your online bio.

-- Please submit your presentation no later than February 25, 2019.
-A near-final draft will enable the co-chairs to better assess the overall session and offer suggestions.
-For example, if there is duplication of material between speakers and session chairs will flag this situation and ask speakers to update presentations.
+- Please submit your presentation no later than the Friday prior to your scheduled Virtual Workshop.
+A near-final draft will enable the Chair to better assess the overall presentation and offer suggestions.
+For example, if there is duplication of material between speakers and the chair will flag this situation and ask speakers to update presentations.

-- The Workshop is a technical conference and presenters are asked to refrain from including any slides or material that can be considered a marketing message.
-Co-chairs will ask the presenter to delete such messaging.
+- The Virtual Workshop is a technical conference and presenters are asked to refrain from including any slides or material that can be considered a marketing message.
+The chair will ask the presenter to delete such messaging.

 - The conclusion can, however, identify a specific solution.
 While “About Us” corporate overview slides are not allowed, one or two mentions of a specific solution per paper or poster are acceptable.
 This is especially effective in the closing slide after a problem has been addressed thoroughly.
 An acceptable final slide may include: your company logo and tagline, products without giving model numbers or names or pricing, a URL for more information, and appropriate contact information.
 Examples of questionable content include a list of products or model numbers, product pricing information, or images with clearly visible product names and logos.